telerik/winforms-docs/scheduler/views/grouping-by-resources.md

 ## Setting up grouping

-RadScheduler control allows you to define custom resources that can be assigned to the appointments.
+The __RadScheduler__ control allows you to define custom resources that can be assigned to the appointments.
 Custom resources let you associate additional information with your appointments.
 Since custom resources have a limited number of values, RadScheduler can group appointments based on the resources associated with them.
 For example, you can book different facilities for a variety of events.

-If you want to group RadScheduler by resources you can use the GroupType property.
+If you want to group RadScheduler by resources you can use the __GroupType__ property.
 It has two available values – None and Resources.

+#### Group by Resources

 {{source=..\SamplesCS\Scheduler\Views\GroupingByResources.cs region=groupType}}
 {{source=..\SamplesVB\Scheduler\Views\GroupingByResources.vb region=groupType}}